sysdiglabs/aks-audit-log/docs/readme-dev.md

 ## Implementation

-The [AKSKubeAuditReceiverSolution](../AKSKubeAuditReceiverSolution) has been implemented using .NET core 3.1.
-And is packaged in a container image that you deploy in the AKS cluster.
+The [AKSKubeAuditReceiverSolution](../AKSKubeAuditReceiverSolution) has been implemented using .NET core 3.1 because its Event Hubs client library doesn't require to previously create a service principal to interact with a hub, so it is easier to deploy.
+It is packaged in a container image that you deploy in the AKS cluster.

 We evaluated to use a go Event Hubs client library, but it required to create a specific Service Account for it, which is something that can be problematic in environments where the user doesn't have owner access to the whole Azure account.